Skip to content

 • Search and locate by application name;

-• Filter by time range using the Time Widget;
+• Filter by selecting a time range using the Time Widget;

 • Edit/Delete applications;